marcthibault/algotrading/README.md

 ## Data

-The data used is daily close and volume of US stocks (adjusted).
+The data contains:
+- adjusted close price
+- adjusted daily volume
+- past returns one day (close to close)
+- future returns one day (close to close)

 Let's say we trade at close for now.
 This hypothesis is there to avoid taking into account execution issues right now.
 The dataframe has a two-level index : date and stocks (named 'date' and 'ticker').